junohouse/driver-sdk/README.md

 cargo build --release --target wasm32-wasip1
 ```

-One artifact, every controller.
-A driver used to be built as a native shared library for each
-platform a controller might be, which meant three builds, three files in the package, and a
-fourth failure mode nobody could see coming — a `.so` built against one glibc will not load
-against an older one, whatever its architecture says. `driver.wasm` has no architecture, no
-libc and no symbol versioning.

-It is also a sandbox.
+It is a sandbox.
 Your driver cannot open a file or a socket, read a clock, or see another
 driver: the controller grants five imports, which is what Rust's std needs to start, report a
 panic, and ask for entropy.
 This costs nothing in practice, because every side effect a driver
 has was already a `HostCall` it returns for the controller to perform.
-What it buys is that a
-driver need not be code the controller's owner has any reason to trust.

-About 40% of a built module is Rust's own std — that floor is the price of a driver being
-separately compiled.
-The way to get under it is not to link a dependency at all: anything a
-driver needs a real crate for, ask for it as a host call instead.
-The controller already has
-the crate, and `HostCall` is the shared-library mechanism this ABI actually has.

-## License

-MIT OR Apache-2.0.